 Making Bible reading and prayer key habits in our life is very important.
 It is easy to neglect these when we feel distant from God.
 In reality, this is really when we need to spend time in his Presence!

 3. Serve others.
 A last way that our faith can be rekindled is by looking for opportunities to serve others.
 Christians throughout the centuries having testified to finding purpose and meaning in life by serving other people.
 It is easy to sound pious and religious when one talks about serving God.
 In reality, people serve God as they serve those around them.
 Jesus provided the example by coming to serve humanity and ultimately to die for the sins of the world.
 “For even I, the Son of Man, came here not to be served but to serve others, and to give my life as a ransom for many.”
 (Mark 10:45)

 There is something powerful and therapeutic when we get our eyes off of ourselves and serve other people.
 It is often in these moments of serving that we find our own faith refreshed and strengthened.
 Serving is one of the keys that unlocks the Kingdom of God and releases Heaven on earth.

-God never promised that life or the life of faith would be easy.
-He did, however, promise that He would never leave us.
+God never promised that the life of faith would be easy.
+He did, however, promise that He would never leave us nor forsake us.
 (John 14:16) The Christian life is not an adherance to certain beliefs or creedal statements.
 It is a relationship with the living God, and like any relationship, it will have its highs and lows.
 The most important thing is that the believer never gives up and keeps pursuing the One who is always pursuing us.

 How do you keep your faith strong during difficult times?

-Would you consider becoming a part of our support team as we serve the Lord in Brazil?
+Would you consider becoming a part of our support team as we serve the Lord in the US, South America, Africa, and India?
 Investing in building the Kingdom of God is always a good investment!
 Just click here to get involved.
-Obrigado!
+Thank you so much!